FS Rewards & Recognition

 Nominations may be submitted by any temporary or regular Facilities Services employee.
 The nomination form must be completed to submit an individual or team for consideration.
 Nominations may include endorsements or letters of recommendation from other people who are able to assess the nominee’s performance.

-If you need assistance submitting a nomination, feel free to contact a member of the FS Rewards & Recognition Committee: Joshua Antrum, Rob Morris, Sue Kern Wilkins, Jessica Lang, Pam Lockwood, Julie Parsons, Rachel Fives, Ken Potter and Tom LiVigne.
+If you need assistance submitting a nomination, feel free to contact a member of the FS Rewards & Recognition Committee: Vicki Davis, Erik Eshelman, Kristin Gutenberger, Tom King, Randy Lacey, Jessica Lang, Pam Lockwood, Rob Morris, Deborah Redman, Sue Kern Wilkins.

 All nominations will be reviewed by the FS awards committee.
 The committee will rank the nominations and forward the top ranked nominations to the VP of FS for decision about who will receive the award that year.
 The number of awards given each year may vary.

 Nomination review period: May 1 - May 31